 Be positive and adventurous about your career.
-Don't be negative, constantly reminding yourself of what you don't know.
-Realize that everyone has to start somewhere.
-The firm, if it is well-managed, is more interested in your potential than your initial abilities.
+Do not be negative, constantly reminding yourself, and others, of what you do not know.
+Realize that everyone must start somewhere.
+The firm, if it is wellmanaged, is more interested in your potential than your initial abilities.
 Take chances.
 Be willing to take work from attorneys in areas with which you are unfamiliar.